peterhinch/micropython-async/TUTORIAL.md

 Bear in mind that interrupt handlers are pre-emptive.
 This applies to both hard and soft interrupts, either of which can occur at any point in your code.

-An eloquent discussion of the merits of cooperative multi-tasking may be found [in threads are bad](https://glyph.twistedmatrix.com/2014/02/unyielding.html).
+An eloquent discussion of the evils of threading may be found [in threads are bad](https://glyph.twistedmatrix.com/2014/02/unyielding.html).

 ###### [Contents](./TUTORIAL.md#contents)

-## 7.5 Communication
+## 7.6 Communication

 In non-trivial applications coroutines need to communicate.
 Conventional Python techniques can be employed.
 These include the use of global variables or